knowledge transfer from Nordic countries` experts to Romania`s & Republica Moldova`s cultural practitioners

 collaborative study of monument controversies in Nordic countries and Romania & R. Moldova

-research on frameworks for balancing historical preservation with contemporary values
+research on frameworks for balancing historical preservation with contemporary values, to be published digitally and print on demand

 action plan development